rive-app/rive-unreal/README.md

-# Important Announcement

-We’re rewriting our Unreal Engine integration to deliver significantly better performance, and it’s already showing a 4x speed boost.

-To focus on this effort, we’re temporarily pausing support and no longer recommending this version of the Rive x Unreal plugin, which was released as an experimental preview.
-If you’re evaluating Rive, the [Rive C++ Runtime](https://github.com/rive-app/rive-runtime) is the best way to gauge our performance and stability.

-Since we started working with Unreal Engine last year, we’ve learned a lot and made key hires with deep Unreal experience.
-This rewrite reflects that progress.

-We’re sharing this now to be transparent, especially for teams considering Rive with Unreal Engine.
-A better, faster integration is on the way.
-We’ll share more technical details in an upcoming blog post.

 # Rive Unreal

 An Unreal runtime library for [Rive](https://rive.app).
-This is currently an Alpha for Mac and Windows installs of Unreal.
+This is currently a **technical preview** for Mac and Windows installs of Unreal.
 We're hoping to gather feedback about the API and feature-set as we expand platform support.

-PLEASE WATCH [THIS VIDEO](https://ucarecdn.com/a320730a-abb9-48cc-b945-7fb4ad65767c/)  ON OUR [GETTING STARTED PAGE](https://rive.app/docs/game-runtimes/unreal/getting-started) TO AVOID COMMON ISSUES!

 ### Rendering support